namebasehq/gitbook-learning-center/starting-from-zero/how-to-get-a-name.md

 Use [https://www.namebase.io/domain-manager](https://www.namebase.io/domain-manager) to keep track of all your domains

-Visit the [Namer Community](https://discord.gg/V3aTrkp)’s [#auctions-and-marketplace ](https://discord.gg/9v5QP6r)channel to ask about and discuss bidding strategies.
+Visit the [Namer Community](https://discord.gg/V3aTrkp) to ask about and discuss bidding strategies.